Metal Roofing San Antonio TX

 Because of the wide variety of products available in both categories, it’s difficult to make an exact comparison.
 But metal roofs will generally cost a bit more than shingles up front, but can save you money in the long run in lower maintenance and energy bills.

 According to housing industry experts, a metal roof can improve your home’s resale value by 1 to 6 percent when compared with a home that has an asphalt-shingled roof.
+For Commercial Metal Roof installation, it can increase the value of your business if you own the property.

 Do metal roofs affect wireless Internet?